 BEST.
 Boomers Encouraging and Studying Together is the thread that holds this class together.
 Most class members are in their 60s or early 70s, are still working and are fully engaged in church and community.
-The class is taught by a rotation of teachers.
-The director is Vicki Briley-White.
+The class is taught by Bill O'Briens.
+The directors are Vicki Briley-White and Everett Williams.
 Meets in Room 3211.

 KOINONIA.
 Open to all ages, this class focuses on in-depth biblical and theological studies.
 Taught primarly by Joe Haag, the class uses both an academic and spiritual approach.
 Director is Paula Alloway.
-Meets in Room 1205-G (new room).
+Meets in Room 1205-G.

 WHOSOEVER WILSHIRE.
 Ever doubted or wondered what God was up to in your life?
 If so, you would feel at home in Whosoever Wilshire, a blended group of married and single adults, ages 60s to 70s, with diverse life experiences.
 The class welcomes doubters, thinkers, skeptics, inquirers and seekers.
-Taught by a rotation of teachers.
-Director is Nancy Stretch.
+Whoever you are and whatever brought you here, we open our minds, hearts and arms to you.
+Study leaders, whether visiting teachers or class members, offer learning opportunities using Bible-based studies and various curricula.
+Directors are Nancy Stretch and Ellen Mooney.
 Meets in Room 3105.

 COMPASS.
 A curriculum committee plans lessons with input from members, creating a mix of Bible study and topical studies related to Wilshire’s mission of “building a community of faith shaped by the Spirit of Jesus Christ.”
 Class members range in age from 60s to 80s and enjoy vigorous discussion on almost every issue, believing rigid conformity to dogma is not the message of Jesus Christ.
 Directors are Becky Waterfield and Michael Moorhead.
 Meets in Room 3103.

 OPEN BIBLE.
 Taught by Craig Keith, this large class is made up of four decades of senior adults in their 60s to 90s.
 Learners of all ages are welcome.
 Lessons are based on books of the Bible and include reading from Scripture, presentation of Bible commentary and spirited group discussion.
-Meets in Room 1205-L (new room).
+Director: John Coates.
+Meets in Room 1205-L.

 Intergenerational class options:

 THE WIRED WORD.
-A new adult Sunday School class beginning April 1.
-This intergenerational class especially seeks to engage adults who are not currently attending Sunday School and anyone looking for a fresh start in group Bible study.
+This new intergenerational class especially seeks to engage adults who are not currently attending Sunday School and anyone looking for a fresh start in group Bible study.
 Directed by Alice Willhoite, the class uses a variety of guest teachers, who will connect the Bible with national and international news of the preceding week.
 Meets in Room 3201.

 FOUNDATIONS OF FAITH.
-This special class offers a means to engage with Scripture in a broad and holistic way.
+This intergenerational class offers a means to engage with Scripture in a broad and holistic way.
 If you are looking to familiarize yourself with the Bible as a whole, learn about how the stories fit into the larger framework, and become more familiar with the stories themselves, this is the class for you.
-Directed by Dennis Smith and taught by a variety of Wilshire’s best teachers, this class currently is working through the Old Testament.
-Meets in Room 3202 (new room).
+Directed by Dennis Smith, Laura Smith and Henry Stone and taught by a variety of Wilshire's best teachers, this class currently is working through the New Testament.
+Meets in Room 3202 .

 DISCOVERY.
 Taught by Associate Pastor Mark Wingfield, Discovery Class is an easy entry point for anyone new to Wilshire or new to adult Sunday School.
+This is an intentionally intergenerational class, with members from their 20s to 90s.
 Lessons focus on books of the Bible or biblical topics of interest.
-This is an intentionally intergenerational class, with members from their 20s to 90s.
-This class is also available online via livestream.
+This class is also available online via livestream on Sunday mornings at 9:50 a.m. and archived videos are available on the Discovery Class Live page or on Wilshire's Youtube channel.
 Meets in the Parlor.

 Need help finding your way into the senior adult community at Wilshire?
 Contact Jessica Capps, minister to senior adults, at (214) 452-3129.